fasiha/ebisu/README.md

 Anki and SuperMemo use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
 The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—but they are optimized to minimize daily review time while maximizing retention.
 But because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
 Even when used as prescribed, they can schedule many facts for review on one day but few on others.
 (I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki: they are tweaks on the rules.)

 Duolingo’s half-life regression explicitly models the probability of you recalling a fact as \\(2^{-Δ/h}\\), where Δ is the time since your last review and \\(h\\) is a *half-life*.
-In this model, your chances of failing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days.
+In this model, your chances of passing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days.
 They estimate this half-life by combining your past performance and fact metadata in a large-scale machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
 With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
 The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

 The Mozer group’s algorithms also fit a hierarchical Bayesian model that links quiz performance to memory, taking into account inter-fact and inter-student variability, but the training step is again computationally-intensive.